Lewis Hamilton’s poor start sees Max Verstappen win F1’s inaugural Sprint race

 But Verstappen smartly held the inside line and Hamilton was left with no option but to back out of the move.

-At the end of the opening lap, Verstappen crossed the line more than one second clear of Hamilton.
+At the end of the opening lap, Verstappen crossed the line more than a second clear of Hamilton.
 Soon the Dutchman had doubled the gap with Hamilton running out of laps to catch, and pass, his man.

 “I am giving everything.
 Have we got any more power?” he yelled over the radio, with half-a-dozen laps remaining.
-“Standby, Lewis, we are looking into that,” his race engineer, Peter Bonnington replied.
+“Stand by, Lewis, we are looking into that,” his race engineer, Peter Bonnington replied.

-But as the lap clock ticked by, Hamilton could make no impression on the Red Bull driver with Verstappen crossing the line 1.2 seconds clear to deal another blow to the Briton’s hopes of a record-breaking eighth world title.
+But as the lap clock ticked by, Hamilton could make no impression on the Red Bull driver; Verstappen crossed the line 1.2 seconds clear to deal another blow to the Briton’s hopes of a record-breaking eighth world title.

 Hamilton added: “I gave it everything today.
 I am sorry I am not able to get the win but tomorrow we go again.
 I hit the target on my start but it’s not good when you lose from first but we will try to turn it into a positive tomorrow.